jkemppainen/gamedev-joni-overlay/README.md

     https://raw.githubusercontent.com/jkemppainen/gamedev-joni-overlay/master/repositories.xml
 ```

-Then, use Layman to add this overlay to your system.
+Then, update all overlays and use Layman to add this overlay to your system.

 ```
+layman -S
 layman -a gamedev-joni-overlay
 ```